COVID-19 Information & Resources

 Extended Day and Falcon's Ledge will operate as normal.

-Effective Monday, March 21, 2022, masks are optional for students, faculty, and staff, both indoors and outdoors.
-The school reserves the right to require masks in the future under certain conditions.
+While masks are no longer required in school, there may be situations when the school or Department of Health temporarily recommends or requires wearing well-fitting masks.
 This may include an increase in case transmission at school or in the community.
 This could also apply to certain field trips or locations, as well as activities such as singing or PE.

 Students, faculty, staff, and visitors are expected to follow CDC travel recommendations and requirements.

-Students, faculty, or staff - regardless of vaccine status - that develop any of the symptoms associated with COVID-19 should remain home and contact the school for further guidance.
+Students, faculty, or staff - regardless of vaccination status - that develop any of the symptoms associated with COVID-19 should remain home and contact the school for further guidance.

 Students and adults will wash hands frequently including when they arrive at school, before meals or snacks, after outside time, after going to the bathroom, after nose blowing or sneezing, and before leaving to go home.
 Hand washing stations will be installed at school entrances.
 If soap and water are not readily available, hand sanitizer may be used.